rocky-linux/documentation/docs/guides/web/caddy.md

 Replace "example.com" with a hostname pointed to your server.

-You will also have to add a website to the folder in Caddy's "root" directory.
+You must also add a website to the folder in Caddy's "root" directory.
 For simplicity's sake, add a one-page static website:

 ```bash
 mkdir -p /usr/share/caddy/example.com